heala-io/heala-handbook/README.md

  - ### E - Time off and leave policy

     This policy outlines the procedures for requesting and taking time off, including vacation time, sick leave, and other types of leave.
+[Learn More](policies/time-off-and-leave-policy.md)

  - ### F - Performance review policy